Home

 A good pair of leather shoes, properly maintained, will outlast a decade of the disposable footwear that passes for acceptable in your era.
 The cost per wear of a quality shoe that is cared for is less than that of a cheap shoe replaced every six months, and this is not opinion; it is arithmetic, which does not care whether you find it convenient.

-I was trained to a standard in which boots were brushed and polished daily, beginning as early as six in the morning.
+One was trained to a standard in which boots were brushed and polished daily, beginning as early as six in the morning.
 In a well-run household, this was among the first tasks attended to, and even in modest homes where no one else would do it for you, a man’s boots were expected to be clean before he left the house.
-Daily brushing after each wearing was not a suggestion.
-It was not negotiable.
-It was simply what one did, in the same way that one washed one’s face or combed one’s hair.
-I am aware that daily polishing is not the habit of your century, and I will accept that weekly attention is the modern compromise.
-But it is a compromise, and you should know that it is one.
+The matter was not negotiable; it was simply what one did, in the same way that one washed one’s face or combed one’s hair.
+Weekly attention is the modern compromise, and I will accept it.
+But you should know that it is a compromise.

 Begin by removing the laces.
 Brush the shoes with a horsehair brush to remove surface dirt and dust, brushing firmly and in one direction.
 You are not petting them.
 You are cleaning them.